 “I wasn’t ever going to come back here and do this, but one thing led to another and I came back and started to help my dad,” Fred says now.
 “And here I am.”

-Now, Roberts Ranch has some 7,000 ewes and 400 head of cattle and it’s part of a group of ranches that collectively are the largest BLM permit holder in the country, managing over 2.4 million acres of grazing land.
+Now, Roberts Ranch has around 7,000 ewes and 400 head of cattle.
+It is part of a group of ranches that collectively are the largest Bureau of Land Management permit holders in the country, managing over 2.4 million acres of grazing land.
 Fred is also on the American Wool Council and he’s part of a growing resurgence of American wool production.